ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part2.md

 sad = 7400
 ```

 Note the extra compiler flag `-march=armv8.2-a+dotprod`.
-This is to actually enable the code generation for `dotprod` instructions, otherwise the compiler will not be aware of these instructions and will fail to compile any code that uses them.
+This is to enable the code generation for `dotprod` instructions, otherwise the compiler will not be aware of these instructions and will fail to compile any code that uses them.

 Here is the assembly code of the `sad_neon` function as displayed by `objdump -S dotprod1`: